-In the control panel, you can use the various buttons, touch fields, touch-screen displays and the rotary selector to set the different appliance functions.
+In the control panel, you can use the various buttons, touch fields and the rotary selector to set the different appliance functions.
 The current settings are shown on the display.

-The overview shows the control panel when the appliance is switched on with the menu display.
+The overview shows the control panel when the appliance is switched on with a selected heating type.

-☐ Buttons
+Buttons